Recovery And Relationships

 Reach out to a treatment provider for free today.

 Codependency and Unhealthy Relationships

 There are different types of unhealthy relationships directly related to addiction, like codependent/enabling relationships.
 Codependent relationships have positive intention to help loved ones in need; however, they may not have boundaries that allow individuals sufficient independence to grow.
 It is dysfunctional as it enables individuals with substance use disorders, careless life decisions and toxic habits.

 Codependents are often empathic and caring people who wish to support their partners; however, codependents helping alcoholics and addicts may experience distress over their partners condition.
 In some instances, the codependent may begin to drink or abuse to enable their partner’s habit.
 Codependents may suffer underlying conditions like depression or anxiety, losing their identity in their partner’s life.

 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.

 Getting Help Today

 Unhealthy relationships can begin to take a toll one’s life, whether they struggle with addiction or live a life of sobriety.
-If unhealthy relationships are causing you distress and to abuse harmful substances, contact a treatment provider today to discover your therapy options.
+If unhealthy relationships are causing you distress and to abuse harmful substances, contact a treatment provider today to discover your rehab options.
 Substance abuse is often fueled by stressors of life and love.
-Treatment providers are available to help and guide you to the facility that will heal you from the inside out.
+Treatment providers are available to speak to you about rehab options for free.